Antipsychotic

 Antipsychotics, previously known as neuroleptics and major tranquilizers, are a class of psychotropic medication primarily used to manage psychosis (including delusions, hallucinations, paranoia or disordered thought), principally in schizophrenia but also in a range of other psychotic disorders.
-They are also the mainstay, together with mood stabilizers, in the treatment of bipolar disorder.
+Together with mood stabilizers, they are also a mainstay in the treatment of bipolar disorder.
 Moreover, they are also used as adjuncts in the treatment of treatment-resistant major depressive disorder.

-The use of antipsychotics may result in many unwanted side effects such as involuntary movement disorders, gynecomastia, impotence, weight gain and metabolic syndrome.
-Long-term use can produce adverse effects such as tardive dyskinesia, tardive dystonia, tardive akathisia, and brain tissue volume reduction.
+The use of antipsychotics may result in many unwanted side-effects, such as involuntary movement disorders, gynecomastia, impotence, weight-gain and metabolic syndrome.
+Long-term use can produce adverse effects, such as tardive dyskinesia, tardive dystonia, tardive akathisia, and brain-tissue volume-reduction.
+Withdrawal from antipsychotics can cause insomnia, tremors, and psychotic symptoms.

-The long term use of antipsychotics often changes the brain both structurally and chemically in a way that can be difficult or impossible to reverse.
-This can lead to long term or permanent dependence on the drug.

 First-generation antipsychotics (e.g., chlorpromazine, haloperidol, etc.), known as typical antipsychotics, were first introduced in the 1950s, and others were developed until the early 1970s.
 Second-generation antipsychotics, known as atypical antipsychotics, arrived with the introduction of clozapine in the early 1970s followed by others (e.g., risperidone, olanzapine, etc.).
 Both generations of medication block receptors in the brain for dopamine, but atypicals block serotonin receptors as well.
-Third-generation antipsychotics were introduced in the 2000s and offer partial agonism, rather than blockade, of dopamine receptors.
-Neuroleptic, originating from νεῦρον (neuron) and λαμβάνω (take hold of)—thus meaning "which takes the nerve"—refers to both common neurological effects and side effects.
+Third-generation antipsychotics, introduced in the 2000s, offer partial agonism, rather than blockade, of dopamine receptors.

+Neuroleptic, originating from the Ancient Greek terms νεῦρον ('neuron') and λαμβάνω ('to take hold of')—thus meaning 'which takes the nerve'—refers both to common neurological effects and to side-effects.
+An estimated 1.7% of adults in the United States take antipsychotics, according to a 2018 study.